 As a measure of control, the majority of traders set their entry limit price based on a nominal amount.
 For example: "Buy 10 TSLA at 1000$".
 However, with Capitalise.ai you can set a dynamic limit value based on a variety of parameters.
 The final limit price will be determined by the value of your defined parameters when the strategy triggers for entry.
 For example, set the entry limit price to equal a moving average value at the time the entry was triggered.

-When a strategy that contains a dynamic limit triggers, a limit order will be sent to your trading account with a limit price that is equal to the value of your defined parameters at the time of the trigger.
+When a strategy contains a dynamic limit trigger, a limit order will be sent to your trading account with a limit price that is equal to the value of your defined parameters at the time of the trigger.